Older woman hiking in the forest

 Basic IOLs are usually covered by insurance.
 However, they do have limitations in that they can only provide focus at one distance: either near or far, but not both.
 When choosing basic IOLs, a majority of patients choose distance IOLs and continue to wear prescription eyeglasses for near and intermediate vision tasks like computer use, watching TV, and book reading.
 If you no longer want to wear glasses or contact lenses at all, you might want to consider a premium IOL.
 Options related to basic IOLs include:

-Aspheric IOLs” are designed to reduce spherical aberration and provide quicker reaction times when driving in addition to other optical benefits.
+Aspheric IOLs: These IOLs are designed to reduce spherical aberration and provide quicker reaction times when driving in addition to other optical benefits.
 They can also be used in a monovision fashion.

 1